SIOS Training Course on Uncrewed Aerial Vehicles in Svalbard (UAV4Svalbard)

 Learning objectives

-At the conclusion of the educational activities (4-8 September 2023) and the following mini-projects;
+At the conclusion of the educational activities (4-8 September 2023) and the following mini-projects:

 • you should achieve basic/beginner’s understanding of the applicability of UAVs in Svalbard/Arctic research.